Appeal for sighting of 'car driving at speed' before Napier fatal crash

 Police are appealing for witnesses relating to the crash.

-"We are particularly interested in any information about a vehicle driving at speed between Hitchins Ave, Onekawa and the town centre of Napier at around 11.45pm," a police statement said.
+"We are particularly interested in any information about a vehicle driving at speed between Hitchins Ave, Onekawa, and the town centre of Napier around 11.45pm," police said.

-Police have not laid any charges at this stage and had earlier stated the driver was "assisting police with enquiries".
+Police have not laid any charges at this stage and had earlier said the driver was "assisting police with inquiries".

-A witness told Hawke's Bay Today they heard a car roaring up the hill along Shakespeare Rd prior to the loud crash.
+A witness told Hawke's Bay Today they heard a car roaring up the hill along Shakespeare Rd before the loud crash.

-The witness said both vehicles - including the empty parked vehicle - were completely wrecked and there was debris everywhere after the crash.
+The witness said both vehicles - including the empty parked vehicle - were wrecked and debris was everywhere after the crash.

 She said emergency services were quickly on the scene.